waynodiablo/Oystercard/pills/js_functions.md

 ## `function` in place of a block

-In the first use of `function` we have to provide the name of the class we're defining (`Car`, `Dog` etc.).
+In the first use of `function` we have to provide the name of the object we're defining (`Car`, `Dog` etc.).
 We can also create a function without a name: an **anonymous** function.
 These are equivalent to blocks in Ruby.
 For instance this Ruby code:

 ~~~ruby
 ['one', 'two', 'three'].each do |number|